Linocut Art of St. Matthew Lutheran Church in Houston

-She contacted me and long story short…they now have the rights to utilize my art print in their church bulletins, cookbook cover, and however else they wish to use my linocut image.
-My now good friend Lisa asked me to tell her what inspired my creation of this particular print.
+She contacted me, and long story short…they now have the rights to utilize my art print in their church bulletins, cookbook cover, and however else they wish to use my linocut image.
+My good friend Lisa asked me to tell her what inspired my creation of this particular print.

 Self Taught Artist

 First of all, let me tell you that I am a self-taught artist.
 I took a one-semester art appreciation class in high school.
 That was decades ago!

 There was also a 3-hour free class taught at Bear Creek Community Center that I took regarding an introduction to the linocut art form.

 I have primarily ventured into this field of art with God-given talents.
 That being said, I have always been interested in creating and appreciating art.